programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Adding Animations: Dropdown Bars

-Dropdown bars can also be added to Plotly Express figures, although are more complicated than adding an animation frame.
+Dropdown bars are slighty more complicated than animation frames.
 They can allow users to switch between a wide variety of display options, including changing colours, lines, axes and even variables.
-In our first example, we will be using a dropdown bar to **switch between two different types of graph** (a stacked bar chart and pie chart).
+In our first example, we will be using a dropdown bar to switch between two different types of graph (a stacked bar chart and pie chart).

 #### Example 1: Switching between types of graph

-When creating figures with dropdown bars, the first step is to create the initial graph *without* a dropdown bar (i.e. the first graph which your users will see).
+When creating figures with dropdown bars, the first step is to create the initial graph *without* a dropdown bar (this will be the first graph which your users will see).
 We'll begin by creating a stacked bar chart showing counts of weapon use by male and female homicide suspects:

 ```python
 # Create stacked bar chart showing counts per weapon use